 - Gum disease evaluation: Our team will look for receding or inflamed gums as they can be a sign of periodontal disease.

 - Examination of tooth decay: Using specific dental tools, we will check all your teeth for signs of tooth decay.

 - Examination of existing restorations: We will make sure your fillings and crowns look and work like they should.

 Professional Dental Cleaning

-Dr. Asil and his staff encourage patients to receive a professional dental cleaning at least twice a year.
+Dr. Petri and her staff encourage patients to receive a professional dental cleaning at least twice a year.
 Dental cleanings include:

 - Removal of calculus (tartar): Once plaque hardens, it turn into tartar, which must be removed by a professional.
 This generally develops below the surface of your gums.